aws-samples/aws-cdk-intro-workshop/workshop/content/_index.md

 purpose of making it fun and easy to define cloud infrastructure in your favorite programming language and deploy it using AWS CloudFormation.

-{{% notice info %}}

-AWS CDK is currently supported in JavaScript, TypeScript, Python, Java, and .NET.
-However, at this point the workshop is available in TypeScript and Python only.
-Workshops tailored to more languages will be coming soon.

-{{% /notice %}}

 So what are we going to build?
 Nothing too fancy...

 We'll spend some time setting up your development environment and learning a